-This program is not yet approved for international students-

 The undergraduate music degree (typically the Bachelor of Music degree) is a prerequisite except in extraordinary circumstances.
 Graduate entrance examinations will be administered.

-- A one-hour public recital (MUS 697A w/classes; MUS 697B w/o classes) in the area of concentration is required.
+- A one-hour public recital (MUS 697A w/ classes; MUS 697B w/out classes) in the area of concentration is required

 Minor in Latin American Music